matheusjgsantos/BlueberryMSX-2.0plus/README.md

 Current Status
 --------------

-Emulator performs best at 900MHz (Medium overclock setting in `raspi-config`).
-At this speed, most games run smoothly at full framerate; however certain SCC games (including Metal Gear 2) stutter unless run at `frameskip=1`.
+On the original Raspberry Pi, the emulator performs best at 900MHz (Medium overclock setting in `raspi-config`).
+On Raspberry Pi 2, it runs full speed on the factory setting.

-By default, MoonSound, MSX Audio, and MSX Music are disabled, and there are no plans to get these working.
+By default, MoonSound, MSX Audio, and MSX Music are disabled.

 Building
 --------